BIOLOGICAL PLATFORM FOR NUCLEIC ACID AND GENE EDITING DELIVERY

-SiVEC is focused on developing a drug delivery platform that is characterized as nonpathogenic bacteria that constitutively generate therapeutic nucleic acids for targeted intracellular delivery to mucosal epithelial cells.
+SiVEC is focused on developing a drug delivery platform that is characterized as nonpathogenic bacteria that constitutively generate therapeutic nucleic acids and gene editing components for targeted intracellular delivery to mucosal epithelial cells.

 Nucleic acid (NA) therapeutics have great potential to revolutionize human medicine.
 However, a major barrier to their widespread potential is the lack of efficient delivery vehicles to clinically relevant tissues.
 This biological barrier requires systemic and high doses of NAs, often utilizing complex chemical modifications, use of integrative viral vectors, synthetic carriers, nanoparticles, and other ligands to attain clinical efficacy and site-specific delivery.
 There are many safety and production limitations for clinical use including toxicity, practicality, biocompatibility, stability, and manufacturing costs.